 The Destination Master Plan is a long-term view on how to improve the experience for visitors to Colorado Springs and the Pikes Peak Region, thereby generating economic benefits for the destination.
 It is intended to ensure that Colorado Springs will have the necessary attributes to compete in the future.
 Scroll down to read a message from Doug Price about the project, or view the video at the top of the page.

-Be done with extensive input from businesses, residents and visitors
+Was done with extensive input from businesses, residents and visitors

-Complement other planning initiatives in the community
+Complements other planning initiatives in the community